Woleaian language: Materials

 There are many resources on the Woleaian language—including books, websites, research papers, and even YouTube videos.
-Two books in particular are helpful in learning about the Woleaian language: the Woleaian Reference Grammar book by Ho-Min Sohn, and a Woleaian-English Dictionary by Ho-Min Sohn and Anthony Tawerilmang.
+Two books in particular are helpful in learning about the Woleaian language: the Woleaian Reference Grammar book by Ho-Min Sohn, and a Woleaian–English Dictionary by Ho-Min Sohn and Anthony Tawerilmang.
 These two books contain much information about the Woleaian language, such as the sentence structures, types of reduplication, vocabulary, etc. Many websites contain useful information.
 The 2000 Yap Census also provides information about the language and speakers.
 A few research papers are helpful as well.
 One by Tsz-him Tsui from the University of Hawaii at Manoa describes the Woleaian vocabulary and phonemes.
 A paper by Robert Kennedy from the University of Arizona is about Woleaian reduplication.
 Lastly, a YouTube channel provides Woleaian videos.
 Some of the videos are of church services, cultural dances similar to the hula, and Woleaian people singing Woleaian songs.

 Vitality

 Woleaian, under the Expanded Graded Intergenerational Disruption Scale (EGIDS, which determines the status of a language, is level five, a developing language.
-This means that it “is in vigorous use, with literature in a standardized form being used by some people, though it is not yet widespread or sustainable.”
-(Lewis, Simons & Fennig, 2013).
+This means that it "is in vigorous use, with literature in a standardized form being used by some people, though it is not yet widespread or sustainable."
 From the rapid growth of Woleaian in 1987 to 2000 it is pretty safe to say that Woleaian is being transmitted and taught to young children.
 There is intergenerational transmission involved in Woleaian because of its language status on the EGIDS.
 It is described as a developing language in vigorous use—which means that the Woleaian speakers must pass it down from generation to generation.